Meet The Chanticleer Singers

 Hendre van Zyl

 I am a Company Secretary at a large banking group in Johannesburg.
 I am not a typist (although I CAN type!) – Company Secretaries arrange the meetings of the board of directors, take minutes and prepare the meeting documentation, amongst many other things.
 We are the guardians of corporate governance of a company.
-I started in 1999, so that makes it 17 years in 2016.
-I am married to Louise and we have two children, Heinrich and Anina, two Golden Retrievers, Sebastian and Jessica, two budgies, Blouie and Groenie, and two goldfish, unnamed!
-My favourite composer is definitely Johann Sebastian Bach…and piece of music, his St John’s Passion.
-Very difficult to pick one.
-My hobbies include swimming (is that a hobby?), gardening, art and antique collecting, travelling.
+I have been a member of Chanticleer since 1999, so that makes it 20 years in 2019!
+I am married to Louise and we have two children, Heinrich and Anina, and two Golden Retrievers, Sebastian and Jessica.
+My favourite composer is, without a doubt, Johann Sebastian Bach…and piece of music, his St John’s Passion.
+My hobbies include swimming (is that a hobby?), gardening, art and antique collecting, travelling and some solo baritoning on the side.

 Zayne joined the Chanticleer Singers in early 2015 when he returned to Joziburg from Cape Town while fleeing the hipster revolution.
 Like his Drakensberg Boys Choir schoolmate Nicholas Nicolaidis, Zayne was also introduced to the choir back in 1989 and has harboured a secret desire to be a part of this great musical bunch ever since.
 When Zayne isn’t singing, you’ll usually find him on one or other quest to understand more about life, the universe and everything.